pypa/pip/docs/usage.rst

   $ pip install --no-index --find-links:relative/dir/ SomePackage

 9) Find pre-release and development versions, in addition to stable versions.
-By default, pip only finds stable versions by default.
+By default, pip only finds stable versions.

  ::